 What We Do

 IGFC provides USDA-inspected mobile animal slaughter services to members and non-members in San Juan, Whatcom, Skagit, Island and Snohomish counties in Washington State.
-Meat cut/wrap, storage and some retail sales services are provided at IGFC’s facility in Bow.
+Meat cut/wrap, storage and some retail sales services are provided at IGFC’s facility in Burlington.
 The business is owned by the member-producers and is directed by an elected board and it’s officers.
 The co-op employes a General Manager, who oversees our operations team.